 As per various experiments carried out on wild fish to determine their dietary habits, the majority of kribensis cichlids had a high percentage of plant matter, which includes stems and fragments of leaves.
 It is to be noted that crustacean food was found in only a quarter of the kribs experimented on.

-It is to be noted that sand was also found in each and every krib.
+It is to be noted that sand was also found in every Kribensis Cichlid.
 This shows that sand was ingested as the fish were searching around for detritus and algae.
 It is also suspected that the kribs even ingested the biofilm present on each sand grain.

 The kribensis cichlids have a reputation for being easy to keep in tanks and easy to breed.
 Hence, you will not have a lot of problems taking care of them.